Differences in application and methods of weld seam calculation

 Main focus

-• Properties of welded joints and why damage to welded structures can occur
+• Properties of welded joints and why damage can occur to welded structures

 • FEM modeling techniques for the verification concepts